-To the Board of Directors of the Rogue Valley Council of Governments (RVCOG), and the Citizens of Jackson and Josephine Counties:
+Southern Oregon University To the Board of Directors of the Rogue Valley Council of Governments (RVCOG), and the Citizens of Jackson and Josephine Counties:

 Oregon state law requires that all local governments publish within six months of the close of each fiscal year a complete set of financial statements.
 These financial statements need to be presented in conformity with generally accepted accounting principles and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants who are also certified by the State of Oregon as municipal auditors.
-Pursuant to that requirement, we hereby issue RVCOG's comprehensive annual financial report for the fiscal year ended June 30, 2020 (the audited fiscal year).
+Pursuant to that requirement, we hereby issue RVCOG's annual comprehensive financial report for the fiscal year ended June 30, 2021 (the audited fiscal year).